joshbegley/nyt-latest/previous.md

 `Nacua returned early from the sprained PCL to play in last Thursday night’s win against the Minnesota Vikings.`\
 https://nytimes.com/athletic/5889624/2024/10/31/rams-puka-nacua-knee-injury/

-**Trump Is Offending Women.
-His Campaign Is Reaching Out to Young Men.**\
+**As Women Drift From Trump, His Campaign Is Reaching Out to Young Men**\
-`How Trump’s allies are honing their message to young men in the campaign’s final days.`\
+`How Donald Trump’s allies are honing their message to young men in the campaign’s final days.`\
 https://nytimes.com/2024/10/31/us/politics/trump-women-men-gender.html

 **Giants to name Zack Minasian new GM: Sources**\